Basra97/2420-Assignment-2/README.md

 `project-1` streamlines the setup of a new system like installing software packages, creating symbolic links to certain files.

-The `list_packages` file cotains the packages that need to be added by the system.
+The `list_packages` file contains the packages that need to be added by the system.

 The `install_packages` is used for the installation of the software packages (`kakoune` and `tmux`)